Learning to Defend by Learning to Attack: Experiments

 \subsection{PGM Training}

 For simplicity, we denote PGM Net as the classifier with PGM training, and Naive L2L, Grad L2L, and 2-Step L2L as the classifiers using L2L training with corresponding attackers.
+For reference, we also include some results of Grad-only L2L and 2-Step Grad-only L2L, whose attackers take the gradient information only without the raw images.

-{\bf Original PGM.} For CIFAR-10, we directly report the result from \cite{madry2017towards} as the baseline; For CIFAR-100, we train a PGM Net as the baseline: To update the classifier's parameter $\boldsymbol{\theta}$, we use the stochastic gradient descent (SGD) algorithm with Polyak's momentum (parameter $0.9$, \cite{liu2018toward}) and weight decay (parameter $2\times 10^{-4}$, \cite{krogh1992simple}).
+{\bf Original PGM.} For CIFAR-10, we directly report the result from \cite{madry2017towards} as the baseline; For CIFAR-100, we train a PGM Net as the baseline: For optimizer, we use stochastic gradient descent (SGD) algorithm with Polyak's momentum (parameter $0.9$, \cite{liu2018toward}) and weight decay (parameter $2\times 10^{-4}$, \cite{krogh1992simple}).
 In addition, we adapt the setting from \cite{madry2017towards} but train the network for $100$ epochs with initial learning rate $0.1$, decay schedule [30,60,90], and decay rate $0.1$.
-We use a 10-iteration PGM with the perturbation step size $0.007$ in \eqref{eqn:pgm} to generate adversarial samples.
+For adversarial samples, we use a 10-iteration PGM with the perturbation step size $0.007$ in \eqref{eqn:pgm}.

-{\bf PGM+L2L.} We train two networks for 100 epochs.
-To update classifier's parameter $\boldsymbol{\theta}$, we use the same configuration as original PGM training; To update the attacker's parameter $\boldsymbol{\phi}$, we use Adam optimizer (parameter $[0.9,0.999]$, \cite{kingma2014adam}) with initial learning rate $10^{-3}$ (no learning rate decay) and weight decay (parameter $2\times 10^{-4}$) so that it adaptively balances the updates in both leader and follower optimization problems.